 Engine oil keeps engines running efficiently by providing just enough lubrication between moving parts.

 Engines are intricate machines with many moving parts.
 Oil helps keep these elements lubricated so they can move smoothly.
 When the oil level drops below normal levels, it won’t properly lubricate the components of your engine, leading to friction and vibration from each other.

 If you’re experiencing vibrations coming from your car’s engine, it’s essential to check the oil level immediately.

 Low oil is one of the most common causes of engine vibration so this should be your first port of call when troubleshooting.
 If necessary, simply add more until your dipstick reads full.

 It is essential to regularly check your car’s engine oil level and top it up as needed.
 Additionally, changing the oil according to manufacturer recommendations or every few months should be enough.
 When changing oil types for your car, make sure you use the correct one for it.

 (See also: 14 Common Causes Of Low Engine Oil Pressure)

 8. Dirty fuel injectors

-Injectors are a very important component in any car, and they can be either mechanical or electronic.
-There are many different types of fuel injectors available on the market, and each one has its own advantages and disadvantages.
+Injectors are an essential component in any car, and can either be mechanical or electronic.
+There are various types of fuel injectors available on the market, each with its own advantages and drawbacks.